 - to be younger than 45 years of age

 The second, and most common, sponsored visa – Temporary Skills Shortage sc482 – is a temporary permit that in some cases can lead to Permanent Residency following 3 years of continuous service with the sponsor.
 Access to this visa is slightly easier:

 - only 2 years of work experience required

 - lower level of English

-There is no points nor invitation system, however the Department of Home Affairs created different lists of occupations and depending on what list your occupation belongs to, you may have access to different type of sponsored visas.
+There is no points nor invitation system in sponsored visa schemes, however the Department of Home Affairs created different lists of occupations and depending on what list your occupation belongs to, you may have access to different type of sponsored visas.

 To work it out yourself can be wearisome and confusing.
 Ask our support to identify the best pathway available for your particular circumstances.

 Did you know that every year hundreds of thousands of students come to Australia from all over the world?
 What do they do?
 They study, of course!
 Australia offers a top quality education system classified as 9th in the World’s ranking.